Jerryblessed/softwarebanktest/README.md

 click on developer
 create a Add
-click on import github URL use the link `git clone https://github.com/Jerryblessed/Softwarebank.git ` 💾 create project 📁 wait for it to build then run the app using the created projects link 💯
+click on import github URL use the link ` https://github.com/Jerryblessed/Softwarebank.git ` 💾
+create project 📁
+wait for it to build then run the app using the created projects link 💯